-We extracted the spectra with the \texttt{specextract} package in {\sc CIAO}.
-For this, we included the X-ray counts within a circular region centered at the X-ray position with a radius corresponding to an encircled energy fraction of ${\approx}$98\% \citep[$R_{98}$; 5\farcs2 and 4\farcs9 for CDF-S XT1 and XT2, respectively, and using the method of][]{Vito2016} given their instrumental off-axis angle (4\farcm3 and 4\farcm5 for CDF-S XT1 and XT2, respectively).
-For the background regions, we considered an annulus region (centered on the transient's position) with an internal and external radius of $R_{98}$ and $R_{98}+20$~pixels, respectively.\footnote{Formally, in the case of CDF-S XT2, the nearby AGN CANDELS \#4210 \citep{Santini2015} will contaminate our aperture and background, however, it should contribute on average only $\approx$0.5 photons within this aperture within the ${\approx}70$~ks exposure; as this represents only ${\approx}0.4$\% of the total photons, we opt not to mask it out, since it would remove a much larger percentage of photons associated with CDF-S XT2.} To obtain the X-ray spectral parameters, we used the Bayesian X-ray Astronomy package \citep[BXA;][]{Buchner2014}, within the fitting environment of \texttt{XSPEC} version 12.14 \citep{Arnaud1996}, using the Cash statistic \citep{Cash1979} to account for the low number of counts of the FXTs.
-We fit an absorbed power-law model (\texttt{phabs*zphabs*pow} model in \texttt{XSPEC}) to the binned spectra (by at least one photon per bin), where \texttt{phabs} and \texttt{zphabs} describe the Galactic and intrinsic absorption, respectively.
-For the extraction of the X-ray spectral parameters, we fixed the Galactic hydrogen column density ($N_{H,\rm Gal}$) to $2.0\times$10$^{20}$~cm$^{-2}$ \citep[taken from][]{Kalberla2005, Kalberla2015}, while the intrinsic hydrogen column density ($N_H$) is a free parameter in our fit.
-Redshifts remained fixed parameters in the fitting process, adopting values of $2.79$ (mean photometric redshift from \texttt{Prospector} and \texttt{Bagpipes} combined) and $3.4598$ (spectroscopic redshift from JWST) for CDF-S XT1 and XT2, respectively.
-The absorbed fluxes are computed using the standard \texttt{XSPEC} tasks, while the unabsorbed fluxes are computed by the \texttt{XSPEC} convolution model \texttt{cflux}.
-Figure~\ref{fig:spec_model} depicts the best BXA fitted model and the corner plots of the posterior distribution of the X-ray parameters of both transients (with CDF-S XT1 and XT2 in the top and bottom panels, respectively), while Table~\ref{tab:spectral_para} represents the best X-ray spectral parameters of both FXTs obtained by the posterior distribution of BXA.
+We extract the spectra with the \texttt{specextract} package in {\sc CIAO}.
+For this, we include the X-ray counts within a circular region centered at the X-ray position with a radius corresponding to an encircled energy fraction of ${\approx}$98\% \citep[$R_{98}$; 5\farcs2 and 4\farcs9 for CDF-S XT1 and XT2, respectively, and using the method of][]{Vito2016} given their instrumental off-axis angle (4\farcm3 and 4\farcm5 for CDF-S XT1 and XT2, respectively).
+For the background regions, we consider an annulus region (centered on the transient's position) with an internal and external radius of $R_{98}$ and $R_{98}+20$~pixels, respectively\footnote{Formally, in the case of CDF-S XT2, the nearby AGN CANDELS \#4210 \citep{Santini2015} will contaminate our aperture and background, however, it should contribute on average only $\approx$0.5 photons within this aperture within the ${\approx}70$~ks exposure; as this represents only ${\approx}0.4$\% of the total photons, we opt not to mask it out, since it would remove a much larger percentage of photons associated with CDF-S XT2.}.
+To obtain the X-ray spectral parameters, we use the Bayesian X-ray Astronomy package \citep[BXA;][]{Buchner2014}, within the fitting environment of \texttt{XSPEC} version 12.14 \citep{Arnaud1996}, and considering the Cash statistic \citep{Cash1979} to account for the low number of detected counts for the FXTs under study.
+We fit an absorbed power-law model (\texttt{phabs*zphabs*pow} model in \texttt{XSPEC}) to the binned spectra (requiring at least one photon per bin), where \texttt{phabs} and \texttt{zphabs} describe the Galactic and the combined intrinsic plus host galaxy absorption, respectively.
+For the extraction of the X-ray spectral parameters, we fix the Galactic hydrogen column density ($N_{H,\rm Gal}$) to $2.0\times$10$^{20}$~cm$^{-2}$ \citep[taken from][]{Kalberla2005, Kalberla2015}, while the combined intrinsic plus host galaxy hydrogen column density ($N_H$) is a free parameter in our fit.
+Redshifts remain fixed parameters in the fitting process, adopting values of $2.76$ (mean photometric redshift from \texttt{Prospector} and \texttt{Bagpipes} combined) and $3.4598$ (spectroscopic redshift from JWST) for CDF-S XT1 and XT2, respectively.
+The absorbed fluxes are computed using the standard \texttt{XSPEC} tasks, while the unabsorbed fluxes are derived by the \texttt{XSPEC} convolution model \texttt{cflux}.
+Figure~\ref{fig:spec_model} depicts the best BXA fitted model of both transients (with CDF-S XT1 and XT2 in the top and bottom panels, respectively), while Table~\ref{tab:spectral_para} represents the best X-ray spectral parameters of both FXTs obtained by the posterior distribution of BXA.